GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We're no longer in the days where everything is super well crafted.
-But at the heart of the programs that make it to the top, you'll find that the key internal code was done by a few people who really know what they were doing.
+> ### The most important single aspect of software development is to be clear about what you are trying to build.
 >
-> ~ *Bill Gates*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts